 The largest issue with complex assets is that they are illiquid.
 There may be few buyers or large transaction costs in making a sale.
 Even still, many of these complex securities can be donated to a charity or donor-advised fund.

 Closely-held business interests

-Many entrepreneurs and CEOs in family businesses hold private shares.
+Many family businesses hold private shares.
 This includes a wide variety of corporate types, such as C and S Corps, limited liability companies, and partnerships.
 Before donating, you must often obtain a qualified appraisal.
 The appraisal considers such factors as net worth, dividend history, and future earnings potential.
-If you’ve held the shares for at least one year, you can deduct full market value up to 30% of your AGI (adjusted gross income).
+You can deduct the full market value up to 30% of your AGI (adjusted gross income).
 Any remaining deduction can be rolled forward for up to 5 years.

 Life insurance policies

 Have an old life insurance policy you no longer need?
 You may be able to convert this policy into a generous charitable gift.
 There are two options.
 First, you can irrevocably name your desired charitable organization or donor-advised fund as the owner and beneficiary.
 While this gives you a charitable deduction the year you transfer ownership, you forfeit all control of the policy.

 On the other hand, if you’d like to stay in charge, you can also name your charity as beneficiary.
 While you will not receive a tax deduction right away, you maintain the right to change the beneficiary later on down the road.
 Also, the death benefit will pass estate-tax free to the charity, and your estate will receive a charitable tax deduction.